 Our dogs change as they age, and so do their needs.
-A puppy may have very different needs from an elderly dog for example.
+A puppy may have very different needs from an elderly dog, for example.

 How does your dog prefer to sleep?

+If you’ve spent any time with your dog, you may already know by now how they prefer to sleep.
 While some dogs love to stretch out, others prefer to curl into a tight ball nose in their tails.
-Some dogs enjoy semi-enclosed spaces and others who like a pillow to rest their head on.
+Some dogs enjoy semi-enclosed spaces and others like a pillow on which to rest their head.

-Just like us, our dog’s shoulders and hips need support as they snooze and there should be enough space in or on the bed so that they can move unrestricted.
+Just like us, our dog’s shoulders and hips need support as they snooze, and there should be enough space in or on the bed so that they can move unrestricted.

-What features are important to you?
+What bed features are important to you?

 Thinking about the features you want from your dog’s bed combined with what your dog needs from a bed will help you make an informed choice.

 Dog beds are not cheap.
-But they are a long term investment in comfort for your dog.
+But they are a long-term investment in comfort for your dog.
 Buying the best quality bed for your budget is a better investment than the purchase of a cut-price one.